ShravyaD-coder/Fannie-Mae-Loan-Prediction/README.md

 ---

 ## Note
+- This project is my submission for the final assignment of the course **553.688 Computing for Applied Mathematics (Fall 2024)** (Instructor Prof. Dan Naiman) at Johns Hopkins University
-- This entire processing and modeling pipeline is **tailored specifically to the dataset provided to me for the final assessment** in 553.688 Computing for Applied Mathematics.
+- This entire processing and modeling pipeline is **tailored specifically to the dataset provided to me for the final assessment**
-- Running this code on a different dataset (or even on another student’s data from the same course) will likely result in errors, due to differences in data distributions, unique preprocessing needs, and file specifications.
+- Running this code on a different dataset (or even on another student’s data from the same course) will likely result in errors, due to differences in data distributions, unique preprocessing needs, and file specifications
-- The actual training and test datasets used in this project are **not included in this repository**, as they were provided exclusively for coursework and cannot be shared.
+- The actual training and test datasets used in this project are **not included in this repository**, as they were provided exclusively for coursework and cannot be shared